GoteoFoundation/goteo/README.md

 ### TRANSLATORS

 Since version 3.3 where are using [Crowdin](https://crowdin.com/) as a tool for collaborators translating the code.
-Feel free to join these awesome people who's contributed in traslating Goteo to many languages:
+Feel free to join these awesome people who's contributed in translating Goteo to many languages:

 <translators>